andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 After getting our fill of snorkeling we re-board the boat to a spread of fruit, chips & dip, and mini-tacos.
 We weigh anchor and head about 15 minutes to another snorkel spot.
-This one has a couple caves onshore that we immediately dart to.
+We see a couple caves onshore and immediately dart towards them.
 Inside the caves are hundreds of crabs scurrying along the walls and roof and occasionally falling into the water.
 Nobody had a crab bomb land on them but I was secretly hoping it would happen.
 Every third wave or so is a real doozy and we brace ourselves for the rush of water,